hypercore-one/ledger-app-zenon/az.md

 ![dev-sub-flow](/assets/diagrams/dev-sub-flow.png)

-This phase aims to complete of the "app dev mode release" phase in the above diagram.
+This phase aims to complete the "app dev mode release" phase in the above diagram.

 Most of the release requirements have already been completed in phase 1, except for the following:

 - Legal Entity name
 - The App has been fully tested with a companion wallet (CLI or GUI)
 - Video of your application running on the Ledger device (for Ledger Nano only)
 - A link to the Companion Wallet
   The wallet must give an option to verify the receiving address on a Ledger device.
 It should also have an affiliate link next to the “Connect with Ledger” option.
 You must provide either:
   - a link to the CLI repository, or
   - a link to the GUI running on Windows/MacOS/Linux (mandatory for Public release)